 From results day our online Clearing application web form will be open and this is the best way to get a decision on whether you will be offered a place.

 If there's a course that you know is likely to be in high demand, then you should apply as soon as possible to better your chances of being offered a place.
-We cannot guarantee a course at City will be in Clearing but being quick gives you the best opportunity to secure any available spaces.
+We cannot guarantee a course at City will be open in Clearing, but being quick gives you the best opportunity to secure any available spaces.

 Getting a decision